adityaarakal/instant-express-manager/README.md

 - Installment tracking with progress indicators
 - Pause/Resume functionality
 - Auto-generation of EMI transactions
+- **Convert to Recurring**: Convert EMIs to Recurring Templates if you realize the payment doesn't have a fixed end date

 ### Recurring Transactions
 - **Recurring Income**: Set up recurring income streams